 7. When you reach the far edge of the dough, moisten the bare edge with egg wash or water and pinch to seal the seam.

-8. Use a serrated knife, pastry cutter, or length of unwaxed dental floss to cut the dough into even-sized pieces.
+8. Use a serrated knife, pastry cutter, or length of unwaxed dental floss (our favorite method) to cut the dough into even-sized pieces.
 You might want to discard the very ends of the roll since they often contain little filling.

-9. Place the cut rolls on a greased or parchment-lined pan or cookie sheet.
+9. Place the cut rolls on a greased or parchment-lined baking pan or cookie sheet.

-10. When the rolls have doubled in size, bake them in the preheated 375 degrees F (190 degrees C) oven.
-Cinnamon rolls are generally baked at a lower temperature than other breads—if the rolls are close together, the tops will begin to brown before the edges and centers are done.
+10. When the rolls have doubled in size, bake them in a preheated 375 degrees F (190 degrees C) oven.
+Cinnamon rolls are generally baked at a lower temperature than other breads — if the rolls are close together, the tops will begin to brown before the edges and centers are done.
 If the rolls begin browning too soon, cover pan with foil.

 11. After approximately 30 minutes, test for doneness.
 Use a paring knife or fork to pull up the center-most roll; if the dough is still sticky and raw-looking, return the pan to the oven for about ten more minutes.
 The rolls should be golden to dark brown on top, and fully baked in the center of the coil.